 - Press the cartilage at the front of the ear canal a few times to push the drops deep inside the ear canal.

-How can I prevent further bouts of otitis externa?
+How can I prevent otitis externa?

-- Try not to let soap or shampoo get into your ear canal.
-You can do this when you have a shower, by placing a piece of cotton wool coated in soft white paraffin (eg, Vaseline®) into the outer ear.
+Try not to let soap or shampoo get into your ear canal.
+If you are prone to otitis externa you can do this when you have a shower, by placing a piece of cotton wool coated in soft white paraffin (eg, Vaseline®) into the outer ear.

 Further reading & references

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
-EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
+Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.